giampaolo/psutil/docs/index.rst

   .. method:: uids()

-    The real, effective and saved user ids of this process as a namedtuple.
+    The real, effective and saved user ids of this process as a named tuple.
 This is the same as
     `os.getresuid() <http://docs.python.org//library/os.html#os.getresuid>`__
     but can be used for any process PID.